Aug 12, 2019 by Foresight

 “It is necessary that expert evidence presented to the court should be and should be seen to be the independent product of the expert uninfluenced as to form or content by the exigencies of litigation”.
 This has become known as the Cresswell Code after Mr Justice Cresswell, the judge in that case.

-Being an expert means:
+Being an Expert Witness means:

 - Being appointed as an expert witness – for a claimant or for a defendant or as a Single Joint Expert.
 SJEs are usually appointed for fast track cases or for large cases where technical or quantum issues arise.